Purchasing a Vehicle

 The best place to view vehicle advertisements is on FINN.no, under ‘Bil’.
 There you can find all types of vehicles for sale from both private individuals as well as car dealerships.
 To purchase brand-new cars, you can contact the car dealerships in your area.
 It is possible to negotiate the prices on the vehicles with both private individuals and car dealerships.

-Note that one needs to have a D number or Norwegian Personal number to register a car in Norway and/or to get a car loan.
+Note that one needs to have a Norwegian Personal number to register a car in Norway and/or to get a car loan.
 You can get a loan from your bank or through the car dealership agent.
 Be sure to check the different interest rates available.

 When a vehicle changes ownership, the change must be reported to Statens Vegvensen ( Norwegian Public Roads Administration).
 This should be done within 3 days of the change of ownership.
 Both the previous and the new owner, and any co-owners, must sign the same notification of sale.
 The previous owner is responsible for submitting the notification of sale to the Norwegian Public Roads Administration.